+a) may trigger the Recipient UE based on the MSGin5G device triggering procedure in clause 8.9.3 if the value of Priority type included in the message is "High";

+b) if MSGin5G device triggering is not used, or MSGin5G device triggering is failed,checks the Store and forward option IE (see Table 8.2.1-3) as follow:

-If the Store and forward option IE (see Table 8.2.1-3) indicates that the recipient UE opts out of store and forward services, the message is discarded and the procedure ends.
-If the Store and forward flag IE (see Table 8.3.2-1) in the received message indicates that store and forward services are not requested by the sender, the message is discarded and the procedure ends.
+i) if the Store and forward option IE indicates that the recipient UE opts out of store and forward services, the message is discarded and the procedure ends;

+ii) If the Store and forward flag IE (see Table 8.3.2-1) in the received message indicates that store and forward services are not requested by the sender, the message is discarded and the procedure ends; or

-If store and forward processing is required, the MSGin5G Server uses the Application specific store and forward information IE (see Table 8.3.2-2) to determine storage and forwarding.
+iii) If store and forward processing is required, the MSGin5G Server uses the Application specific store and forward information IE (see Table 8.3.2-2) to determine storage and forwarding;

 3. Before the Message expiration time is expired, the MSGin5G Server may trigger the Recipient UE based on the MSGin5G device triggering procedure in clause 8.9.3.